opendocsg/slw-judgments-backfill/2011_SGHC_144/report.md

  [I]t is [Walton’s] case that Iseli has acted in breach of his employment contract by soliciting, or attempting to solicit the Managers and Consultants of Walton Malaysia to join [Mr Yau’s] new business.
 Iseli’s acts were done at [Mr Yau’s] behest.
 [Mr Yau] knew and intended that Iseli would act in breach of Iseli’s contractual and fiduciary duties.
 [Mr Yau] therefore procured Iseli’s breach of Iseli’s employment contract with Walton Malaysia.

-230    In _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407, the Court of Appeal stressed that an action for unlawful interference with trade is different in substance from and should not be confused with a claim for inducement of a breach of contract.
+230    In _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span>, the Court of Appeal stressed that an action for unlawful interference with trade is different in substance from and should not be confused with a claim for inducement of a breach of contract.
 The court stated (at [15] – 17]) as follows:

  15 [T]he elements required to satisfy both causes of action are separate and distinct.
 In other words, they are two substantively different torts and should be treated as such....